BarryCarlyon/twitch_misc/authentication/implicit_auth/README.md

 ## Running the example

 This is so rough that you need to upload it somewhere or know how to start a WebServer on 127.0.0.1 port 80 locally

+If you have PHP installed

+> sudo php -S 127.0.0.1:80

+Will get you going real quick